 As the wound heals it will form a fragile layer of skin that could open up and bleed easily.
 Protect this new tissue by keeping the wound covered and moist until it heals.
 The base or floor of a healthy wound is pink, soft to the touch and appears bumpy.
-A provider may refer to this as 'healthy granulation tissue,' a sign of healing.
+A provider may call this 'healthy granulation tissue,' a sign of healing.

 A protective scab will form over many fresh cuts and scrapes.
 This is a normal part of the healing process.
-Picking scabs will slow down healing and expose the wound to germs
+Picking scabs will slow down healing and expose the wound to germs and identifying infection